EUCAIM/Glossary/2-Glossary.md

 ### Training platform

-EUCAIM’s training platform is the training environment for all EUCAIM members.
+EUCAIM's training platform is the training environment for all EUCAIM members.
 It is based on Moodle platform and contains three training courses addressing the different target groups: (1) Internal - consortium partners only; (2) Public - public stakeholders, such as patient organisations, patients, interested public; (3) EUCAIM users - registered and authenticated users only (data holders, Data Users, tool providers) [[59]](3-References.md#ref-59).

 ### Training Team